Christine Ma-Kellams

 Research Connections to Current Events

-My work on shifting among Asian American women illuminates our current understanding of multicultural mental health issues and contributes to the notion of intersectionality.
-In the context of mental health, it’s well-established that POC can experience racism-related stress when their ethnic/racial identity is not considered.
-This work further suggests that efforts to shift their own behaviors may actually contribute to this racism-related stress, particularly when ethnic identification is strong.
-The focus on Asian American women in particular furthers intersectionality theory by highlighting the interactive ways in which cultural variables—like race and gender—intersect.
-Moreover, our findings on Asian American women are consistent with recent work on shifting and racism-related stress among Black women.
-Recent events have highlighted the ways in which BIPOC individuals are routinely exposed to flagrantly stressful and discriminatory events in their everyday lives, and this line of research may help in elucidating how these racism-related stresses impact the mental health of racial minorities.
+My work on self construal among East versus Southeast Asians and other cultural groups illuminates our current understanding of multicultural mental health issues and contributes to the notion of intersectionality.
+In the context of mental health, it’s well-established that POC can experience the world and their relationships within it differently as a function of their self-construal.
+This work further suggests that efforts to measure and understand self-construal may actually contribute to different understandings of the elf.
+The focus on differences among Asian groups in particular furthers intersectionality theory by highlighting the interactive ways in which cultural variables—like geolocation and history—intersect.
+Moreover, our findings on on South versus Southeast versus East Asians also cover self-construal among other groups of color, including Latinx individuals.

 Personal Connections to Research

-As a first-generation Asian American woman myself, I am well-situated to study bicultural individuals who identify the same way I do and examine the forces that shape how they behave across cultural context and the implications of such behavior.
+As a first-generation Asian American woman myself, I am well-situated to study bicultural individuals who identify the same way I do and examine the forces that shape how they behave across cultural contexts and the implications of such behavior.
 Beyond my own personal experience, I am inspired by evolutionary psychology’s approaches to understanding behavior.
 Since its inception, much of cultural psychology has focused on explaining the question of “what”—i.e., what cultural differences exist across the globe.
 Only in recent years has the rise of evolutionary psychology, social neuroscience, and the like provoked more serious questioning of the “why”—i.e., why do cultures differ in some ways, and not others?
-This line of questioning has inspired my current project on waist-to-hip ratios (WHR), since the science of physical attractiveness is largely embedded on the idea that what people find universally attractive across cultures are cues to fertility and therefore serve evolutionary purposes.
-If so, then individual efforts or cultural practices should do little to shift these long-standing adaptive cues.
-Also, whenever I’ve taught on this topic, at least one student will ask (in response to the discussion of ideal WHR): well, can’t a woman just go to the gym?
-I suspect the answer is not that simple.
+This line of questioning has inspired my current project on self-construal as well as my collaborative projects on the downstream consequences of self-construal as related to close relationships, social cognition, attitudes, and health behaviors.

 Social Media